 the example of the story of the Good Samaritan.

 Such love can be costly, involve crossing boundaries of habit and

 culture but to care for the planet and its resources is one way we can love our

 Our Eco Church initiative is run under the guidelines of an organisation called A Rocha.
 You can discover more about them at https://arocha.org.uk/

-Following the Archdeacon’s talk at our APCM this year, we have registered with A ROCHA UK and a small group of us are working through the questionnaire and looking at how we can make effective changes and promote such loving living in the community.
+The A ROCHA UK organisation has a scheme of detailed questions and challenges for Churches to become an Eco Church and gain an award, so we registered and participated with a small group of us working through the questionnaire and looking at how we can make effective changes and promote such loving living in the community.

 There are many other things we can do and we will keep you updated but meantime, please love your neighbour through the Church, mindful of the origin, production and packaging of your cleaning products and food.